 What is the governance structure of NWSA?

 A Board of Governors representing a broad cross-section of industry stakeholders has been selected to provide oversight for the organization.
-The Board of Governors are tasked with the duty of making policy and overseeing the activities of the NWSA committees.
+The Board of Governors are tasked with the duty of making policy and overseeing the activities of the NWSA Exam Management Committees.
 View the NWSA Board of Governors roster listing.

 NWSA Committees, (Appeals, Communications, Ethics and Discipline, Exam Management) consist of experienced industry subject matter experts and volunteers and have been tasked with administering the various committee functions of the NWSA.

-What technician certification programs will be available through NWSA?
+What certification programs will be available through NWSA?

 NWSA plans to offer a variety of certifications based on defined categories of technicians and workers within the industry